 Bulgaria

-[Updated 3/24/23] Supplementary medical insurance is the most valued benefit among employees.
-Premium medical insurance includes consultations with medical professionals, highly-specialized tests (that are difficult to access through mandatory insurance), maternity, dental, vision, and medication (and also elective fees), surgical devices, and consumables required for inpatient care, in addition to the state services.
+[Updated 6/16/25] Supplementary medical insurance is the most valued benefit among employees.
+Premium medical insurance includes consultations with medical professionals and highly specialized tests (which are often difficult to access through mandatory insurance), as well as coverage for pregnancy, dental, vision, and prescription medications.
+It also includes elective fees, surgical devices, and consumables required for inpatient care in addition to state services.

-Group life insurance and voluntary pension schemes are gaining popularity among employees and employers and are turning into must-have benefits for high-performing companies and business sectors.
+Group life insurance and voluntary pension schemes are gaining popularity among both employees and employers, and have become essential benefits for high-performing companies and business sectors.

 Average Cost